 On touchpads that support multi-finger taps, you can tap with three fingers at once to middle-click.
 You have toin the touchpad settings for this to work.

 Many applications use middle-click for advanced click shortcuts.

-You can quickly open a new window for an application with middle-click.
-Simply middle-click on the application's icon, either in the Launcher on the left, or in the applications overview.
+In the Activities overview, you can quickly open a new window for an application with middle-click.
+Simply middle-click on the application’s icon, either in the dash on the left, or in the applications overview.
 The applications overview is displayed using the grid button in the dash.

 In the file manager, middle-click serves two roles.
 If you middle-click a folder, it will open in a new tab.
 This mimics the behavior of popular web browsers.
 If you middle-click a file, it will open the file, just as if you had double-clicked.

 Some specialized applications allow you to use the middle mouse button for other functions.
 Search your application’s help for middle-click or middle mouse button.